apache/mxnet/docs/tutorials/control_flow/ControlFlowTutorial.md

 `cond` requires all outputs from `then_func` and `else_func` have the same number of Symbols/NDArrays with the same shapes and data types.

 ### Example 6: skip RNN computation with cond
 Example 4 shows how to process a batch with sequences of different lengths.
+It performs computation for all steps but discards some of the computation results.

-In this example, we show how to skip computation after we have met the end of the sequence.
+In this example, we show how to skip computation after we have reached the end of a sequence, whose length is indicated by `length`.
+The code below only works for a batch with one sequence.

 ```python